PennLINC/PennLINC.github.io/docs/Basics/InterfacingWithClusters.md

 on their machine and send the pretty graphics to a browser themselves.
 That's what we're going to do here using singularity and SSH port forwarding.

+##### Why not just use VSCode Remote?

+[VSCode-Remote](https://code.visualstudio.com/docs/remote/remote-overview) is VSCode's built-in shipped method for working on remote servers.
+It's well documented, and works just fine as is, but our setup on CUBIC makes it challenging to use VSCode remote.
+The main issue is that the remote server it runs can only have access to the first user who logs in, which is not how CUBIC's project user setup works.
+You end up with a VSCode running from your personal user trying to modify and write files or submit jobs for a project user.
+We've tried setting up [jump hosts](https://www.doc.ic.ac.uk/~nuric/coding/how-to-setup-vs-code-remote-ssh-with-a-jump-host.html), [proxy commands](https://stackoverflow.com/questions/57289351/is-it-possible-to-create-a-proxy-in-remote-ssh-visual-studio-code), and brute forcing a user change with [RemoteCommand](https://github.com/microsoft/vscode-remote-release/issues/690) -- none of the methods worked on CUBIC.
+Code Server is our next best bet.

 ### Installation

 First, we're going to install the necessary requirements for running the app.
 So go ahead and log in to CUBIC/PMACS and head to